-pkg [profile] SEToolkit "modelLibrary" SI Definitions "modelLibrary" "import" SI Value Types "modelLibrary" "valueType Physical Real "block" PhysicalObiect density: SIDensity "import" volume: SIVolume supplier: String SIVolume SIDensity SILength modelNumber: String serialNumber: String "valueType" "valueType" "valueType" lotNumber: String unit = KilogramPerCubicMete
+pkg [profile] SEToolkit "modelLibrary" SI Definitions "modelLibrary" "import" SI Value Types "modelLibrary" "valueType" Physical Real PhysicalObject density: SIDensity "import" volume: SIVolume supplier: String SIVolume SIDensity SILength modelNumber: String serialNumber: String "valueType" "valueTvpe" "valueType" lotNumber: String unit = KilogramPerCubicMeter

-17.4.3 Defining a Model Library that uses a Profile
+17.4.3 Defining a Model Library that Uses a Profile

-Figure 17-7.
-Two model libraries
+Figure 17.7 - Two model libraries

 The model library SI Value Types imports a model library called SI Definitions, so it can use model elements from them in its own definition.
 It defines value types having specific units which can be used when property values are measured in SI units.
-SI Definitions is a separately published model library, containing definitions of standard SI units and dimensions such as shown in Appendix C Section C.4.
+SI Definitions is a separately published model library, containing definitions of standard SI units and dimensions such as shown in Annex C, Section C.4.
 A further model library, Physical, imports SI Value Types so it can define properties that have those types.
 One model element, PhysicalObject, is shown, a block that can be used as a supertype for an physical object.

-17.4.4 Guidance on whether to use a Stereotype or Class
+17.4.4 Guidance on Whether to Use a Stereotype or Class